yuwie10/nih-awards/README.md

 Based on the analysis of NIH grant data, the following were found to be important predictors for total funds awarded to an R01 research grant:

 * Research topic: It is unsurprising that the research topic, as analyzed from grant text data, plays a major role in determining the amount of awarded funds.
-We identified 20 topics and counted the number of grants that fell within a certain funding quartile (counts were from a test subset of the full dataset):
+We identified 20 topics and counted the number of grants in each topic that fell in a funding quartile (see table below; counts were from a test subset of the full dataset).
+We highlight a few topics associated with high or low funding:
+  * Grants associated with *child obesity/diabetes* research were the most common highly funded research topic, with 1635 grants funded in the top 75th quartile compared to 619 in the bottom 25th quartile.
+  * Although fewer total *HIV grants* were funded compared to child obesity, an HIV proposal is almost 4x as likely to be in the top 75th quartile compared to the bottom 25th quartile (706:192).
+  * Suprisingly, *cancer research proposals* were almost 2.5x more likely to be funded in the bottom 25th quartile (1119 cancer grants) compared to the upper 75th quartile (459 grants).
+  * Also surprising given the hype around large-scale sequencing, *genetics and genomics* research had more grants funded in the bottom 25th quartile than any other group.

 research topic               |  <$319,102.5  |  $319,102.5-$371,250  |  $371,250-$464,929.5  |  >$464,929.5
 -----------------------------|---------------|----------------------|----------------------|-------------